StefanBojadziev/SubConscious/README.md

 Welcome to (Sub)Conscious, a classic 2D platformer game built using Phaser!
 Jump into a world of our troubled hero, where you'll traverse through challenging levels and face off against epic boss battles.

+[!NOTE] This project was made in 2018 for the purposes of FIKT CodeCup.

 ## Features

 - **Classic Gameplay**: Experience the nostalgia of classic 2D platformer mechanics with modern twists.